vladimir-efimov/ai-bot-web-template/readme.md

-# Web version of AI-bot
+# Template for web version of AI-bot

-AI bot helps to chose right course to study.
-Yandex Cloud is used as LLM service to use AI in chat answers.
+This template can be used to create web version of [Telegram AI bot](https://github.com/vladimir-efimov/ai-bot).